dgoldman0/homeless/warp-complex/FAQ.md

 The Casimir/RSET sector is useful because it naturally produces localized vacuum stress in constrained boundary regions.
 In the hybrid design, that strength is aimed at the support-edge/null-channel layer, not the whole throat.
 That makes its scaling problem less fatal because it is used as a correction and isolation layer where boundary stress is most relevant.

 The timed actuator/exchange sector is useful because it matches controlled negative-null-energy timing, flux closure, decompression, and reset.
 In the hybrid design, that strength is aimed only at the active-service residual, which our source-shaped rail makes comparatively small.
 That avoids asking a timed mechanism to provide the standing throat itself.

+## What is the detailed nature of service for the active rail architecture?

+The active rail service is a source-shaped transport cycle.
+The general metric supplies the service language: lapse for clock-rate and causal margin, radial geometry for stretching and compression, angular geometry for throat capacity, and radial shift for the carrying field,

+$$
+ds^2
+=
+-\alpha(s,l)^2 ds^2
++
+\gamma_{ll}(s,l)\left(dl+\beta^l(s,l)ds\right)^2
++
+\gamma_{\Omega\Omega}(s,l)d\Omega^2 .
+$$

+Source analysis makes the service more specific.
+The demanded source ledger,

+$$
+T_{\mu\nu}^{\rm demand}
+=
+\frac{1}{8\pi}G_{\mu\nu}[g],
+$$

+indicates that the active rail works best as an infrastructure-routed system: the support envelope carries the hard geometric burden, the support edge becomes the main shaping layer, the angular sector becomes a primary pressure/tension design variable, and the packet remains the object being synchronized through the service channel.

+The refined service order is:

+Adiabatically prepare the throat-supported rail
+→ carry the packet inside the support envelope
+→ catch/rematch the packet while support remains available
+→ fade the throat-gated carrying shift
+→ hold a decompression shoulder through throat relaxation
+→ unwind angular capacity and reset the rail

+This ordering reflects the source ledger.
+Catch/rematch is the packet-control stage.
+Shift fade, throat relaxation, and reset are the larger infrastructure-actuation stages.
+The support edge receives the main exotic/null-channel shaping duty.
+The angular sector receives a major pressure/tension role, so $\gamma_{\Omega\Omega}$ becomes an active design choice rather than a background decoration.
+The packet-facing channel is then treated as a protected service path through a managed support plant.

+In compact form, the source-shaped active rail is:

+$$
+\text{standing support}
+\;\rightarrow\;
+\text{support-contained carrying flow}
+\;\rightarrow\;
+\text{packet catch/rematch}
+\;\rightarrow\;
+\text{controlled shift fade}
+\;\rightarrow\;
+\text{slow throat decompression}
+\;\rightarrow\;
+\text{resettable infrastructure}.
+$$

+This gives the architecture its practical service logic: the rail prepares, carries, synchronizes, releases, relaxes, and resets as one coordinated geometric plant.